wp-plugins/eelv-newsletter/readme.txt

 == Changelog ==

-= Todo =
+= 4.0.0 =
-* Add: Drag'n'drop editor tool
-* Add: Import in address books
+ Release date : 2015-09-10

+* Add import addressbook by CVS
+* Allow scheduled sending
+* New editor helper with preview of post and autocompleter
+* New multi-instance widget with more options
+* Fix header's Message-id (thanks to Inglebard)
+* Small code refactoring
+* improved translation

 = 3.13.5 =
 * more WP 4.3 compliant